 This position comprises depreciation, amortization and impairment losses on intangible assets, property, plant and equipment and investment property.
-For both 2014 and 2013, impairment losses mostly relate to goodwill arising from the acquisition of Unirac Inc. and the rest to development projects due to the phase out of the related products (see note 7).
-The position is shown at the average rate.
+In 2015 and 2014 impairment losses were recorded against development projects and other intangible assets due to the phase out of related products (see note 7).
+Additionally, in 2014 an impairment loss was also related to goodwill arising from the acquisition of Unirac Inc. The position is shown at the average exchange rate.